NRC RESEARCH ASSOCIATESHIP PROGRAMS TRAVEL GUIDE

 - Zero balance or other notation indicating full payment was made

-Associates are authorized to receive reimbursement for all pertinent fees dealing with the first checked bag, which will be treated as a miscellaneous expense on the Travel Expense Report.
-You may be reimbursed for fees from a second bag if you receive approval from the RAP Travel Unit prior to your trip.
+Associates are authorized to receive reimbursement for all pertinent fees dealing with the first checked bag, which will be treated as a baggage fee on the TER.
+You may be reimbursed for fees from a second bag if you received approval from the Fellowships Travel Unit prior to your trip.

 Receipts for checked baggage fees must include the following: